iAbhishek91/google-cloud/Landscape&Design/03-cloud-sdk.md

 SDK available for local use as well, hence we can use it from local system.

+Also available as a docker image, hence its easy if your application are containerized.

 ## SDK commands

 ### gcloud